Full Circle Community Wellness

 Michael Baun is a graduate student in the counseling program at Appalachian State University with a passion for supporting underserved communities, particularly veterans, first responders, and people of color.
 With a background in military service and a personal understanding of the challenges faced by minorities, he is dedicated to bridging the gap in mental health services for these populations.

-counseling.
+As a first-generation American, a veteran of color, and an advocate for mental health awareness, Michael combines a personal history of overcoming adversity with professional expertise to offer a compassionate and culturally sensitive approach to counseling.
 Currently completing a practicum and internship at Responder Support Services in Asheville, he provides therapy for first responders, many of whom are also veterans.
-This experience aligns with his goal of establishing a private practice that offers affordable therapy and probono services to underserved communities, with a particular focus on veterans and first
+This experience aligns with his goal of establishing a private practice that offers affordable therapy and probono services to underserved communities, with a particular focus on veterans and first responders from minority backgrounds.

 In addition to his clinical work, Michael is deeply involved in various community initiatives.
 As a volunteer with Service2School, he guides veterans and service members through the process of applying to higher education, helping them navigate challenges and access resources.
 Additionally, Michael has mentored fellow students at Appalachian State, supporting those on academic probation and helping peers develop the skills and resources needed to succeed in their studies.